 CD: Press to enter CD/MP3 mode.
 If a disc is already loaded into the system, CD/MP3 play will begin where it ended last.
 If no CD is loaded, NO DISC will appear in the display.

-LOAD:

-For a single CD system- This control is not operational.
-To load a CD, simply insert the disc, label side up, into the CD slot.
+LOAD: To load a CD, simply insert the disc, label side up, into the CD slot.